shader/most-wormhole/README.md

-most-wormhole is a utility library for creating time-travelling and self-referrential streams with most.js
+most-wormhole is a utility library for creating time-travelling and self-referential streams with most.js